scottcorgan/tapes/README.md

 ## Assertions

-All of [tape's](https://github.com/substack/tape) asserts are available.
+All of [tape's](https://github.com/substack/tape) assertions are available.
 Please see [tape's documentation](https://github.com/substack/tape#tokvalue-msg) for a complete list.

+## License

+MIT